Design and Control of a Bio-inspired Wheeled Bipedal Robot: Introduction

 \section{Introduction}

-Wheeled bipedal robots are becoming the rising stars among researchers for their advantage of combining low cost of transportation of wheeled robots and high trafficability of legged robots.
-However, the design and control of wheeled bipedal robots are still primitive compared with the booming development of legged bipedal robots.
+Wheeled bipedal robots (WBRs) \cite{klemm2019ascento,Ollie} integrates both the advantages of low-cost transportation of wheeled robots and the high trafficability of legged robots.
+However, in recent research, the design and control of WBRs are still primitive compared with the booming development of non-wheeled bipedal robots.
+In the following sections, we will introduce recent progress on mechanical and controller design of WBRs.